-The Easiest Way to Grow Your Tax Preparation Business Is Also Free!
+An Easy and Free Way to Grow Your Tax Preparation Business

-In fact, now is the perfect time to ask your clients for referrals, while your excellent service — and their tax savings or large refund — is still fresh in their minds.
+In fact, the perfect time to ask your clients for referrals, is while your excellent service — and their tax savings or large refund — is still fresh in their minds.

 It's the least expensive and most effective way to market your business.
 Because you already have relationships with your clients, you don't need to spend much time or money to get their attention.